 \subsection{Linguistic Test Domain: English Verb Alternations}

-\paragraph{Causative/Inchoative Alternations} We use verbs belonging to the \textit{roll}-class ~\citep{Levin93}.
-These verbs systematically alternate between intransitive (\textit{The ball rolled}) and transitive causative (\textit{The player rolled the ball}) constructions.
-These alternations require understanding systematic Agent$\leftrightarrow$Theme mappings where the same entity can serve different grammatical roles depending on causation.
+\paragraph{Causative/Inchoative Alternations} We use English verbs in the \textit{roll}-class ~\citep{Levin93}, such as \textit{roll}, \textit{drop} and \textit{slide}.
+These verbs participate in the causative/inchoative alternation: they appear both in an intransitive frame (\textit{The ball rolled}) and a transitive causative frame (\textit{The player rolled the ball}).
+This alternation requires systematic Agent$\leftrightarrow$Theme mappings, where the same entity can take different grammatical roles depending on causation.

 This linguistic phenomenon provides an ideal test case because it requires analogical reasoning across different lexical items sharing the same structural pattern.
 It also needs to discriminate between valid and invalid argument structure transformations, and integrate semantic role information with syntactic patterns.